Skip to main contentSkip to footer content

 Yes.
 The Nurse Practitioner at Student Health Services may write prescriptions for some conditions.
 We also have limited free samples as well as prescription drugs that are available for a minimal fee.

 YES!
 Medical records and medical conditions are kept in complete confidence, and will not be shared with anyone without a written consent from the patient, except where it is required by law.
-View the Notice of Patient Privacyin pdf format.
+View the NOTICE OF PRIVACY PRACTICES in pdf format.